Hard Money vs. Bank Loans: Why Speed Wins for Phoenix Investors

 Phoenix's real estate market in 2026 has shifted into a more balanced state.
 Median home prices sit around $444,000–$461,000, and homes are averaging about 65 days on market.
 Inventory has improved and buyers have more negotiating power than they've had in years.

+For fix-and-flip investors, this is actually great news.
+More inventory means more deals to choose from.
+More time on market means less frenzied competition.
 But here's the catch: the best deals — the ones with the widest margins — still go fast.
 A well-priced distressed property in Mesa, Glendale, or south Scottsdale isn't going to sit around for 45 days while your bank finishes its paperwork.
-The investors winning those deals are the ones who can move fastest.

 The Bottom Line: It's Not About the Rate — It's About the Return